wp-plugins/thanks-you-counter-button/readme.txt

   Your browser uses old cashed version of CSS files.
 Please try to reload full page (use F5 or Refresh button).

-- Does this plugin work with Wordpress MU?
+- Does this plugin work with Wordpress MU or WordPress Multisite?

   Yes, it does.
-Plugin is tested with WordPress MU 2.9.1.
-Thanks to WP MU developers.
+Plugin is tested with WordPress MU 2.9.1 and WordPress Multisite 3.0.1.
+Thanks to WordPress developers.
 Separate tables for thanks counters are created for each blog instance where plugin is activated.
 Every blog has its own plugin settings to manage its presentation and behaviour.

 == Screenshots ==
 1. screenshot-1.png The example of "Thank You" button in blue color